-- Flat worms, tape-like, Segmented parasites - Length range from mm to meters - Scolex (Head) provided with suckers, Hooks +/- - Adult worms are in Gastrointestinal tract - Digestive tract is absent, absorb nutrients from body wall - Hermophrodites, Reproductive system, Excretory & Nervous systems present - complete chain of segments known as strobila, Segment - Proglottid - Life span 5 to 25 years
+- Flat worm, tape-like, Segmented parasites. - Length range from mm to meters. - Scolex (Head) provided with suckers, Hooks +/- (attachment) - Adult worms are in Gastrointestinal tract - Digestive tract is absent, absorb nutrients from body wall - Another stage are the Hermophrodites (Reproductive system, Excretory & Nervous systems present) - Complete chain of segments known as strobila, Segment Proglottid - Life span 5 to 25 years

-Nematode the roundworms

-- •The body of a nematode is long and narrow, resembling a tiny thread in many cases, and this is the origin of the group's name - •Most living roundworms are microscopic, On the other hand, one species of parasitic nematode can reach 13 meters in length
+NEMATODE the roundworms: The body of a nematode is long and narrow, resembling a tiny thread in many cases, and this is the origin of the group's name.
+Most living roundworms are microscopic.
+On the other hand, one species of parasitic nematode can reach 13 meters in length